Ivenyang/cocos-docs/manual/framework/native/getting-started/v3.0/how to run cpp-tests on Andrond/en.md

 ## How to Run Cocos2D-X Samples on Android

-Let's take MacOS as an example, the process in win32 and linux is more or less the same.
+Let's take MacOS as an example, the processes on win32 and linux are more or less the same.

 ### Prerequisite